krabuk97/Test_GitHub_Selenium/README.md

 This test examines whether users can browse the contents of a repository on the GitHub page and whether the correct repository information, such as commit count, branches, etc., is displayed.

-### Repository Search Test

-This test validates whether users can search for repositories on the GitHub page using various filters, such as programming language, creation date, star count, etc.

 ### Logout Test

 This test ensures that users can log out of their accounts on the GitHub page and that the appropriate logout message is displayed.